eunomia-bpf/eunomia-bpf/README.md

 [![GitHub release (latest by date)](https://img.shields.io/github/v/release/eunomia-bpf/eunomia-bpf)](https://github.com/eunomia-bpf/eunomia-bpf/releases)
 <!-- [![codecov](https://codecov.io/gh/eunomia-bpf/eunomia-bpf/branch/master/graph/badge.svg)](https://codecov.io/gh/filipdutescu/modern-cpp-template) -->

-## Overview
+## Introduction

-`eunomia-bpf` is a dynamic loading library base on `libbpf`, and a compile toolchain.
+`eunomia-bpf` is a dynamic loading library base on `CO-RE libbpf`, and a compile toolchain.
 With eunomia-bpf, you can:

 - Write eBPF kernel code only and No code generation, we will automatically exposing your data from kernel
 - Compile eBPF kernel code to a `JSON`, you can dynamically load it on another machine without recompile